Zohydro ER CapsulesPronunciation

 Long-term animal studies to evaluate the carcinogenic potential of hydrocodone have not been conducted.

 Hydrocodone bitartrate was genotoxic in an in vitro chromosomal aberration assay in the presence of metabolic activation.
 No evidence of clastogenicity was observed in this assay in the absence of metabolic activation.
+No evidence of DNA damage was found in an in vivo comet assay in mouse liver.
 There was no evidence of genotoxic potential in an in vitro bacterial reverse mutation assay (Salmonella typhimurium and Escherichia coli) or in an assay for chromosomal aberrations (in vivo mouse bone marrow micronucleus assay).